 How much is the fine for a red light ticket?

 The cost of red light tickets depends on several factors like the jurisdiction, time of day, and circumstances during the violation.
 But generally, fines range from $50 to $500.

 What happens if you don’t pay your ticket?

 In many states, a driver cannot go to jail because of a red light camera ticket.
 However, not paying for it may lead to further fines and penalties.

 A red light conviction also adds points to your driving record.
 Most violations add one point, but in the Washington DC DMV, it’s at least two points.
-Points can be removed if you don’t have another conviction in a specified number of months or if you attend traffic school, which you have to pay for.
+Points can be removed if you don’t have another conviction in a specified number of months or if you attend an online traffic school, which you have to pay for.

 How to pay a red light ticket?

 There are several ways drivers can pay the fine for a red light ticket.
 You can mail money or check to the court address, pay over the phone, go to the courthouse website and make an online payment, or visit the court in person to make a payment there.
 Typically, credit cards, bank cards, money orders, checks, and cash are accepted.